chrisadkin/Argo-Data-Pipeline-Gallery/docker_images/tweets_to_s3_csv/README.md

 # Environment Variables

-The python code that this in this folder relies on the following environment variables being set:
+The python code used by the docker container image relies on the following environment variables being set:

 | Name                     | Description                               | Notes                                                              |
 | ------------------------ | ----------------------------------------- | ------------------------------------------------------------------ |